Písková Lhota (Nymburk District)

 Písková Lhota is a municipality and village in Nymburk District in the Central Bohemian Region of the Czech Republic.
 It has about 600 inhabitants.

+Etymology

+The name means 'sandy Lhota' in Czech.

 Geography

 Písková Lhota is located about 6 km south of Nymburk and 36 km east of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.
 The Výrovka River flows along the western municipal border.

 In the southeastern part of the municipality is an artificial lake called Pískovna.
 It was created by flooding a sandstone and gravel quarry.
 Today it is used for recreational purposes.

 History

 The first written mention of Písková Lhota is from 1553.

 Transport

-The D11 motorway (part of the European route E67) from Prague to Hradec Králové passes through the municipality.
+The D11 motorway (part of the European route E67) from Prague to Hradec Králové runs through the municipality.

 Sights

 There are no protected cultural monuments in the municipality.